wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

   {%- endif -%}
   ```

-* Use `comments` tag to describe complex parts of the template
+- Use the `comments` tag to describe complex parts of the template.

-* Study templates that are already deployed with the starter portal and look for Liquid techniques in [Create advanced templates for portals](https://docs.microsoft.com/powerapps/maker/portals/liquid/create-custom-template/?azure-portal-true).
+- Study templates that are already deployed with the starter portal and look for Liquid techniques in [Create advanced templates for portals](https://docs.microsoft.com/powerapps/maker/portals/liquid/create-custom-template/?azure-portal-true).

-There is a number of ready-to-use Liquid templates installed when you provision a starter portal: [Built-in web templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/store-content-web-templates#built-in-web-templates/?azure-portal-true).
-Their names are fixed and the templates are not available for editing.
+Numerous ready-to-use Liquid templates are installed when you provision a starter portal: [Built-in web templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/store-content-web-templates#built-in-web-templates/?azure-portal-true).
+Their names are fixed, and the templates are not available for editing.

-For the comprehensive Liquid reference and template samples see [Work with Liquid templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/liquid-overview/?azure-portal-true).
+For more information, see [Work with Liquid templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/liquid-overview/?azure-portal-true).